 Tel: +44 (0) 1570 424985

-I am Director of the Sophia Centre for the Study of Cosmology in Culture.
+I am director of the Sophia Centre for the Study of Cosmology in Culture, the only academic Centre in the world to deal with cultural relationships with the sky and the cosmos.
 I am responsible for taking forward the Centre’s research and teaching activities, through supervising PhD students, sponsoring research projects, organising conferences and other events, and publishing research via the peer-reviewed journal Culture and Cosmos, and the Sophia Centre Press.
-I am Programme Director of the MA in Cultural Astronomy and Astrology.
-My University responsibilities include Chair of Taught Postgraduate Studies in the School of Archaeology, History and Anthropology.
-I am director of the Harmony Initiative, working with Dr Jane Davidson.
+I am Programme Director of the MA in Cultural Astronomy and Astrology I am director of the Harmony Institute, working with Dr Jane Davidson and INSPIRE, and staff across the University.

 - Association Astroarchaeocaucasus